-- 18.3.1.7.
-The Panel shall use the following procedure for developing and recommending the annual Program budget for the Participating Teacher part of the Program: - a.
-By June 1 of each fiscal year the Panel will develop a Program budget for the succeeding year, which will include: - (1) The estimated expenditures, involving: - i..
-Projected number of Participating Teachers - ii..
+- 18.3.1.6.
+The Program resources shall be utilized in the following priority: - 18.3.1.6.1.
+First, for Participating Teachers with an unsatisfactory evaluation as defined in this Article: - 18.3.1.6.2.
+Second, for teachers with a less than effective evaluation or who are on a remediation plan but are not mandated participating teachers; and - 18.3.1.6.3.
+Third, all teachers in accordance with the Peer Enrichment Program (PEP). - 18.3.1.7.
+The Panel shall use the following procedure for developing and recommending the annual Program budget for the Participating Teacher part of the Program: - 18.3.1.7.1.
+By June 1 of each fiscal year the Panel will develop a Program budget for the succeeding year, which will include: - (1) The estimated expenditures, involving: - i.
+Projected number of Participating Teachers - ii.
 Projected number of FTE Consulting Teachers needed to service the projected need - iii.
 Released time for Panel and Consulting teachers - iv.
-Pay for Panel members in year one (1) is a stipend of two thousand and five hundred (\$2500) dollars and in subsequent years is one thousand and five hundred (\$1500) dollars, - v.
+Pay for Panel is one thousand and five hundred (\$1500) dollars annually, - v.
 Projected costs for training, administrative overhead, and necessary legal and consulting assistance - vi.
 Projected costs for assistance of participating teachers - vii.
-Available funds for the Peer Enrichment Program (PEP), including the per teacher allocation and the budget for each school site and qualified program in PEP. - b.
+Available funds for the Peer Enrichment Program (PEP), including the per teacher allocation and the budget for each school site and qualified program in PEP. - 18.3.1.7.2.
 By June 1, the Program and proposed budget will be approved by the Panel.
 Should the Panel fail to reach consensus (i.e., majority vote is not sufficient) on these matters, it shall refer the matter to the Association and the District to work together for resolution. - 18.3.1.8.
-The Joint Panel shall attend the California Teacher Association Consulting Teacher and Panel Member Training or an equivalent selected by the Panel. - Section 18.4.
-CONSULTING TEACHERS of the application procedure.
+The Joint Panel shall attend the California Teacher Association Consulting Teacher and Panel Member Training or an equivalent training selected by the Panel.

+Section 18.4.
+CONSULTING TEACHERS